Inference Gateway CLI

 infer config tools safety enable

-LLMs will request approval before executing potentially dangerous operations.
+LLMs request approval before executing Write/Edit/Delete/Bash operations with real-time diff preview.

 Troubleshooting